If it's daytime, we're generating power!

-The solar panels are connected to the local electricity grid, which supplies local homes and businesses directly - so when it's generating, you will be getting your electricity from the solar farm.
-We sell electricity to a local supplier.
+Our solar panels are connected to the local electricity grid, which supplies local homes and businesses - so when it's generating, you will be getting your electricity from the solar farm.

 How much electricity will Southill generate?

-Southill Solar will have a capacity of 4.5MWp.
-It will generate enough electricity to supply the equivalent of all the homes in Charlbury, Finstock and Fawler – about 1,100 homes.
+With 20 acres of land available, Southill Solar will have a capacity of 4.5MW.
+That means it will generate enough electricity to supply the equivalent of all the homes in Charlbury, Finstock and Fawler – about 1,100 homes.
 That’s about 4,414,000 kWh.

 How does Southill Solar make money?